 Choosing tile colors

 Color takes on a different hue based on the surrounding colors.
-So experiment before you start cutting and gluing your tiles down.
+So experiment before you cut and glue your tiles down.
 Once you’re happy with your color choice, split them into equal piles and put them in bags to avoid accidentally overusing one color combination and not having enough to finish the piece.

 Use the right glue